• Skip to primary navigation

 🍽️ Serving suggestions

-Mascarpone pasta sauce is delicious, satisfying and can be enjoyed as a standalone meal.
+Mascarpone pasta sauce is delicious, and satisfying and can be enjoyed as a standalone meal.
 However, pairing it with a simple green salad can help balance out the richness of the sauce.

 👍 Expert tips